moreh-dev/moreh-2024docs-test/Tutorials/Baichuan2_Tutorial/index.md

 Baichuan2 is a large-scale multilingual language model developed by [Baichuan Intelligent Technology](https://github.com/baichuan-inc).
 This model offers configurations with 70 billion and 130 billion parameters trained on vast datasets consisting of 2.6 trillion tokens.

-In this tutorial, we'll fine-tune the Baichuan2 13B model using the MoAI Platform with the[Bitext-customer-support-llm-chatbot-training-dataset](https://huggingface.co/datasets/bitext/Bitext-customer-support-llm-chatbot-training-dataset), a text-generation e-commerce dataset.
+In this tutorial, we'll fine-tune the Baichuan2 13B model using the MoAI Platform with the [Bitext-customer-support-llm-chatbot-training-dataset](https://huggingface.co/datasets/bitext/Bitext-customer-support-llm-chatbot-training-dataset), a text-generation e-commerce dataset.

 ## Before You Start